 - Networking opportunities.
 NEOS has committees comprised of staff of member libraries.
 These committees focus on particular functions of the integrated library system.
 Staff meet to cooperatively develop standards for use of the integrated library system and to share information arising from their work on the system.
 NEOS committees also collaborate to develop initiatives relating to document delivery, communication, continuing education and collection development, thus ensuring that member libraries have input into areas of common interest.

 - Continuing education opportunities.
-NEOS offers an annual one day mini-conference for staff of NEOS libraries.
+NEOS offers an annual conference for staff of NEOS libraries.
 In addition, workshops on specific topics are offered during the year.
 Speakers provide information on library technologies and practices of interest to staff.